Updated on: February 3, 2025

 The work can be very hard

-Line chefs have to prepare many different dishes in a short period of time.
+The demand for a perfect dining experience continues to grow without waiting for job openings to fill, so existing food service workers have to work harder than ever to create a meaningful customer experience.
+In both full-service restaurants and quick-service restaurants, line chefs have to prepare many different dishes in a short period of time.
 Wait staff and hosts have to seat, service and be prepared to handle issues from multiple diners and parties during their shifts.
 These workers spend most of their shifts on their feet moving around restaurants while balancing trays of food and beverages and scanning other tables to make sure that everybody is happy.
-This is a lot of work and it can burn people out very quickly!
+The pandemic introduced mobile app ordering for more businesses, but also even higher customer demand limited staff must fill.
+This is a lot of work and it can burn out even the most experienced house staff very quickly!
 Especially if they’re already unhappy at work.

 The hours can be rough

 It’s the nature of the service industry.
-When the rest of the population isn’t working, people in the service industry usually are.
+When the rest of the population isn’t working, the restaurant workforce still is.
 Restaurant workers work on weekends, they work early mornings and late nights.
 They have huge surges of customers during meal time rushes.
-Restaurant workers manage large crowds on holidays and other special events.
+Restaurant workers manage large crowds on holidays and other special events, all with excellent customer service.
 This dynamic means that restaurant workers are working when the rest of us are relaxing.
+That’s all well and good but this can cause stress, fatigue and burn out for service workers and restaurant employees.
+Especially when they do not feel like all of the labor is worth it which leads us to our next point.

 That’s all well and good but this can cause stress, fatigue and burn out for service workers.
 Especially when they do not feel like all of the labor is worth it which leads us to our next point.